A Message from Laura Baur

-After a first grade school readiness test required by one of the schools we were considering, a discussion began that would set the course for ultimately finding Montessori education.
+After a first-grade school readiness test required by one of the schools we were considering, a discussion began that would set the course for ultimately finding Montessori education.
 I was told, yes, first grade is fine, but he won’t enjoy it.
 He enjoyed moving-not sitting.
 He might struggle writing from the board and the subjects he excelled in would not be taught past the current year’s curriculum.
-When asked what would be best, the answer came back Montessori.
-Naturally, this set me on a path to discover Montessori.
+When asked what would be best, the answer came back to Montessori.
+Naturally, this set me on a path to discovering Montessori.

-I would find the following tenents of Montessori Education a reason to build Five Oaks Academy.
+I would find the following tenets of Montessori Education a reason to build Five Oaks Academy.

 - Multi-age classrooms provide great mentoring opportunities for students.
 Children love to learn from other children; older children love to “teach”.
 Maria Montessori taught that it was one thing to just receive and process information and another entirely to learn a work well enough to teach another